actions/importer-labs/gitlab/valet-configure-lab.md

     - Select at least these scopes: `read packages` and `workflow`.
 Optionally, provide a text in the **Note** field and change the expiration.
     - Click `Generate token`
     - Copy the token somewhere safe and temporary.
-4. In the codespace terminal run `gh valet configure`.
+4. In the codespace terminal window click back to the `TERMINAL` tab and run `gh valet configure`.
 5. Using the down arrow key to highlight `GitLab CI`, press the spacebar to select, then hit enter to accept.
 6. Enter the previously generated GitHub access token from step 3.
-7. Enter the GitHub instance url or hit enter to accept the default, if you are using github.com
+7. Enter the GitHub instance url or hit enter to accept the default, if you are using github.com then the default is the right choice.
 8. Enter the GitLab access token from step 2 and press enter.
 9. Enter `http://localhost` for the GitLab instance url
 10. If all went well you should see a similar output in your terminal